-The first thing to understand is when it comes to things like organic mattresses is they live in a nebulous world with very little checks and balances regarding what they can say about their products.
+The first thing to understand is when it comes to things like organic mattresses they live in a nebulous world with very little checks and balances regarding what they can say about their products.
 That ends up meaning they can basically say whatever they want.
 The USDA doesn’t get into the business of certifying mattresses, so the term “organic” doesn’t have a meaning.
 Why?
-Well, the USDA is really only in the business of agriculture, and anything beyond that is the wild west of nebulous marketing claims.
+Well, the USDA is really only in the business of agriculture, and anything beyond that is the wild west of nebulous marketing claims within the manufacturing processes.
 Are there real organic mattress companies?
 Yes.
 Who are they?
 We are happy to show you what we discovered in this investigation.
 But before we do that, let’s go through some basics.

 Disclosure: This post contains affiliate links.

 Conventional mattresses are referred to as “100 lbs. of toxic chemicals” and that’s a great way to describe them.
 From petroleum-based polyurethane foam to dangerous adhesives and flame retardants, the conventional mattress industry creates a pretty toxic product.
 But the main reason to purchase a certified organic mattress is to protect your family from dangerous chemicals like the ones below:

 - Formaldehyde–These chemical emissions are found in fabrics, adhesives, and foams.
 It off-gasses from the adhesives used and the petroleum-based polyurethane foam.
 Formaldehyde is a carcinogen.

 - Flame Retardants–these chemicals off-gas for years after the mattress is sold and are harsh endocrine disruptors and possible carcinogens.